One of Tiger Woods' backup Scotty Cameron putters has sold at auction for over $44,000

 The 14-time major winner will return to the…

 “There’s the black one I won with the Teryllium insert.
 I won the Masters in ’97 with it and this Scotty Cameron.
 They sit next to each other.
 Touch any other putter, do anything you want with any other putter.
 But these putters are off limits.”

 Interestingly, Rickie Fowler currently uses a model nearly identical to Woods after selecting one of his backups on a trip to Scotty Cameron’s HQ.

-Fowler got his name stamped into it and used it during his 2014 Players Championship victory – he still uses it now.
+Fowler got his name stamped into it and put it into play in late 2014 – he still uses it now.